Steve Powell wasn’t keen on having police visit his house.

 Nothing in her messages indicated Josh felt any shoulder pain.

-However, an insurance document obtained exclusively by Cold revealed Josh went to Meier and Marsh Professional Therapies on Dec.
+However, an insurance document obtained exclusively by the Cold podcast revealed Josh went to Meier and Marsh Professional Therapies on Dec.
 17, 2009, just 10 days following Susan’s disappearance.
-An examination at that time revealed Josh had a rotator cuff strain and likely partial tear of a rotator cuff tendon.
+An examination at that time revealed Josh Powell had a shoulder injury: a rotator cuff strain and likely partial tear of a rotator cuff tendon.

-Dr. Peter Chalmers, an orthopedic expert at University of Utah Health, told Cold it would have been very unlikely for a low-speed, rear-end car crash to cause a rotator cuff injury.
+Dr. Peter Chalmers, an orthopedic expert at University of Utah Health, told Cold it would have been very unlikely for a low-speed, rear-end car crash to cause a rotator cuff tear like the Josh Powell shoulder injury.

 “It’s really, really, really uncommon from that mechanism,” Chalmers said.
 “In a younger individual, it’s way less likely that a minor trauma would cause a rotator cuff tear.”